Erforsche mich, Gott, und erfahre mein Herz, BWV 136

-The work is part of Bach's first annual cycle of cantatas.
-He began to compose cantatas for all occasions of the liturgical year when he took up office as Thomaskantor in May 1723.
+The work is part of Bach's first annual cycle of church cantatas; he began to compose cantatas for all occasions of the liturgical year when he took up office as Thomaskantor in May 1723.
 The cantata is structured in six movements: two choral movements at the beginning and end frame a sequence of alternating recitatives and arias.
 The opening movement is based on a verse from Psalm 139; the closing chorale on a stanza from Johann Heermann's hymn "Wo soll ich fliehen hin".
 The cantata is scored for three vocal soloists (alto, tenor and bass), a four-part choir, corno, two oboes, strings and basso continuo.